monsterma314/Scopy-Software-CentOS7/README.md

 For the following, you will need the most recent update of the m2k usb driver udev rules

-Copy and paste the following file into /etc/udev/rules.d/53-adi-m2k-usb.rules (as root):
+Open the proper file for editing as root: /etc/udev/rules.d/53-adi-m2k-usb.rules

 	$ sudo vim /etc/udev/rules.d/53-adi-m2k-usb.rules

-Append the file:
+Copy and paste the following into this file:

 	"# allow "plugdev" group read/write access to ADI M2K devices SUBSYSTEM=="usb", ATTRS{idVendor}=="0456", ATTRS{idProduct}=="b672", MODE="0664", GROUP="plugdev"